bilginnet/yii2-cropper/README.md

      * browseInputId  = #cropper-input-$uniqueId // fileinput in modal
     */
-    'uniqueId' => 'image-cropper' // will create automaticaly if not set 'cropperOptions' => [
+    'uniqueId' => 'image-cropper' // will create automaticaly if not set

+    // you will see this image in the crop area if is set
+    // default null
+    'imageUrl' => Yii::getAlias('@web/image.jpg'),

+    'cropperOptions' => [
         'width' => 100, // must be specified
         'height' => 100, // must be specified